Unrecognized

 Although not exactly a health issue, the heavy coats found on Samusky make them prone to overheating.
 On particularly hot days, make sure you check up on your Samusky and provide it with plenty of shade and water.

-Other issues that this Husky mix has been known to face include eye defects, hyperthyroidism, and diabetes, including other common dog health concerns.
-These are less common than joint concerns, which is why the Samusky should be considered generally healthy dogs.
+Other issues that this Husky mix has been known to face include eye defects, kidney disease, hyperthyroidism, and diabetes, including other common dog health concerns.
+These are less common than the joint concerns, which is why the Samusky should be considered as generally healthy dogs.

 Based on the limited amount of research that’s been made into the breed, a Samusky should live between 12 and 15 years.